You Can Avoid Common Mistakes and Spending Unnecessary Legal Fees By Understanding the SBA and Government Certificate of Competency (COC) Process.

 - Offerors have an affirmative duty to submit a proposal that conforms to the explicit requirements outlined in the solicitation.

 - Submitting a proposal and evaluating a proposal are two distinct steps, and failure at one step does not equal the failure at the other.

 Responsiveness for purposes of Government certificate of competency determinations applies to both negotiated best value procurements and LPTA awards.

 The court stated that when evaluating an LPTA award, the contracting agency when making its evaluation on a Pass/Fail basis, procurement law does not alter the fact that assessing the proposal’s responsiveness is a discrete step, or that bid responsiveness determinations are first required before making a responsibility determination.

 When a bidder fails to provide material solicitation requirements, then a government contracting agency cannot evaluate submitted proposal information.

 If an offeror is not responsive to the solicitation’s requirements, the contracting offer cannot reach the question of contractor responsibility, and thus is not required to refer the matter to the SBA.
 See Pacific Sky Supply, Inc., B-215189 et al., 85-1 CPD ¶ 53, at 4 (Comp.
 Gen. Jan.
 18, 1985).

-For help litigating a bid protest based on an SBA Certificate of Competency, or other issues in the COC Program, call our bid protest lawyers for a FREE INITIAL CONSULTATION.
+For help litigating a bid protest based on an SBA or Government Certificate of Competency, or other issues in the COC Program, call our bid protest lawyers for a FREE INITIAL CONSULTATION.